ContainerSolutions/adobe-workshop/containers/01_docker-basics.md

 ### What we just did
 * We started a brand new container
 * The basic Ubuntu image was used, and figlet is not here
-* We saw that changes to a running container are not persistent
+* We saw that changes to a running container are not persistent (to the image)

-We will see in the next chapters how to bake a custom image with figlet
+We will see later how to bake a custom image with figlet

 ----

 ## Background containers
-Our first containers were interactive.
-We will now see how to:
+We will look at how to:
 * Run a non-interactive container.
 * Run a container in the background.
 * List running containers.